duk7292/ImageGenerator/README.md

-Image generator i made a while ago it was trained with a generator and discriminator.
+Image generator i made a while ago it was trained with a generator and discriminator on cat images.

 It worked to some degree but i got bored as training took to long.